 I’ve wanted a pool forever and considered selling or renting my home to get a home with a pool.
 I know they can be a pain and expense in terms of upkeep, so please don’t respond telling me what a waste it is.
-I’ve decided to keep my home and add a pool.
-Here are my options.
+I’ve decided to keep my home and add a pool as we all have that american dream to own a pool like the celebrity houses, I took some inspo from the famous Jimmy John Shark who has a huge net worth so Here are my options.

 (1) Refinance my current mortgage ($130k) to include the cost of the pool ($30k) from a popular Kansas City mortgage broker has helped me jump into payments in just a couple of hundred a month.
 I’d have to pay fees with the refinance, and my rate would go up about half a point from where it is now.